 Chart: Stephan Rahmstorf

-Warming is in overdrive.
+- Warming is in overdrive.
 Like a broken record, global heat records are being repeatedly shattered, year after year.
-2016 was the hottest year, as were 2015 and 2014.
-2017 was second warmest.
-The El Nino weather pattern only partially explained this temperature surge.
+2016 was the hottest year, and 2019 comes in second.

-Sea level rise will swamp coastal cities.
-New research on sea level rise portends complete catastrophe if we do not slash fossil fuels now.
-James Hansen has warned that without “emergency cooperation among nations,” Greenland and Antarctica could melt ten times faster than formerly known, “resulting in sea level rise of at least 10 feet in as little as 50 years.”
+- Sea-level rise will swamp coastal cities.
+New research on sea-level rise portends complete catastrophe if we do not slash fossil fuels now.
+James Hansen has warned that without “emergency cooperation among nations,” Greenland and Antarctica could melt ten times faster than formerly known, “resulting in sea-level rise of at least 10 feet in as little as 50 years.”
 Irreversible ice-melt thresholds are being crossed now.
-It looks likely that we face 3-6 feet of sea-level rise this century, so we will have to move inland.
-This interactive map, shows the effects on Miami, from 1-10 feet.

-Oceanic threats await marine life.
+- Oceanic threats await marine life.
 If we continue to dump CO2 into the atmosphere, the oceans will collapse.
-Recent research clearly shows that even if we could magically pull CO2 out of thin air in the future, it would still acidify our oceans, poisoning marine life (explained here and here).
-Ocean warming is causing two major threats to marine ecosystems: (1) coral bleaching and (2) deoxygenation.
+Even if we could magically pull CO2 out of thin air in the future, it would still acidify our oceans, poisoning marine life (explained here and here).
+Ocean warming causes two major threats to marine ecosystems: (1) coral bleaching and (2) deoxygenation.
 Only dramatic emission reductions starting now will save the oceans.
 No ocean life, no us—it’s that simple.

 The over-determined conclusion one would have to draw from these best-expert sources would be that YES!, we must dedicate ourselves to completely phase out fossil fuels in the US within ten years, and realize that the route toward such a radical transformation of our culture is an Emergency Climate Mobilization.

-For a more in-depth examination of the emergency case, see David Spratt’s “Climate Reality Check” report.
+For a more in-depth examination of the climate emergency case, see David Spratt’s “Climate Reality Check” report.